Kuechlin/eimer_drinks/README.md

 - **TypeScript** (To try and keep the bugs out)
 - **CSS Modules** (Keeps the styles from fighting each other)
 - **GitHub Actions** (For automatic deployment)
-- Pure digital elbow grease & possibly some caffeine[cite: 5, 362].
+- Pure digital elbow grease & possibly some caffeine.

 ## Get it Running (Locally) 💻